240205-NET/Trainer_Code/W6/minikube.md

 # Minikube
-Minikube is a local kubernetes clutster.
+Minikube is a local kubernetes cluster.
 It's a great way to play around with K8's locally without accruing a huge bill from your cloud service provider!

 ## How to get it working on windows...
 1. Download minikube